pngtree

 Challenges for democratic societies

-agriculture conservation"Conservation agriculture" has the potential to store a lot of CO2 in the soil.Societies torn apart by all sorts of conflicts often end up in a political dictatorship or a full-fledged surveillance state.
+agriculture conservationNo till "Conservation agriculture" has the potential to store 1 ton of Carbon (3.4 t of CO2) per ha per year in the soil.Societies torn apart by all sorts of conflicts often end up in a political dictatorship or a full-fledged surveillance state.
 During the last 50 years, the concentration of political and economic power has gradually increased and this process discredits our democracies.
 At the same time, tensions between major urban centers and the rest of the country are also steadily increasing.
 As the book shows, such tensions are nothing new.
 History is full of peasant-wars, and even today, the Chinese metropolis treat migrant rural people really bad, even though these migrant workers build those huge cities.
 Renewable energy for the cities will be produced in the countryside, and it will not be possible to protect all solar panels and wind-turbines by an armed police.

 Some 2000-watt-neighborhoods also show a way to build bridges over the abyss separating metropolis and the rest of the country.
 The book shows how they collaborate and build mutual understanding.
 This collaboration is essential to guarantee sustainable food-production in the post-oil society.
 Intensive agriculture, which consumes too much energy, is not sustainable.
 Other forms of agriculture do also store large amounts of CO2 in the soil.
 Thus, on top of nourishing humanity, agriculture could contribute considerably to the fight against global warming, if only the metropolitan elites treated rural people differently.
 That is one more area where our choices will have historical consequences.
 Several 2000-watt neighborhoods, located in large urban centers, show a way forward.